cheind/pytorch-debayer/Readme.md

 Currently, three modules based on bilinear interpolation are provided
  - `debayer.Debayer2x2` uses 2x2 convolutions.
 Trades speed for color accuracy.
  - `debayer.Debayer3x3` uses 3x3 convolutions.
 Slower but reconstruction results comparable with `OpenCV.cvtColor`.
+ - `debayer.Debayer5x5` uses 5x5 convolutions based on Malver-He-Cutler algorithm.
+Slower but sharper than `OpenCV.cvtColor`.
- - `debayer.DebayerSplit` faster than Debayer3x3 but comparable in subjective image quality.
+ - `debayer.DebayerSplit` faster than Debayer3x3 but decreased image quality.

 This library is most useful when downstream image processing happens with PyTorch models.
 Additionally the upload of Bayer images reduces the occupied bandwidth compared to color images.